In the current edition of the world’s most popular roleplaying game, paladins get the short end of the stick in two ways.

 - What would happen if the relic fell into the wrong hands?

 After reviewing the Vault of Magic, Dirk decides that high-ranking members of the order wield mountain hewers—greataxes that strike fear into the hearts of the largest, mightiest monsters.
 The order has eight among their current leadership, but more of them were lost in ancient battlefields and deepest dungeons.

 Question 6.
 What is the order’s darkest secret?

 Like any organization, your paladin order has skeletons in its closet.
-It will use means at their disposal—from intimidation, skullduggery or Turn Undead—to keep them out of the public eye.
+It will use any means necessary—from intimidation, skullduggery, or Turn Undead—to keep them out of the public eye.